Why is the price of beef going up?

 While higher prices at the checkout are tough for consumers, the price rise is supporting the Australian cattle industry.

-Looking ahead, the key factor to watch is whether the US and Brazil resolve their trade dispute.
+The key to lower beef prices will be how the US and Brazil navigate their trade dispute.

 “If the US and Brazil come to a trade deal and the US can import more beef from Brazil, that will reduce how much demand they have for our beef and possibly lower the price of beef in your weekly shop,” Voznesenski said.